mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 ---
 Slides not present :

-+   Graph of silicon vs brain compute power
+*   Graph of silicon vs brain compute power

-+   Singularity worries
+*   Singularity worries
     -   Perhaps AI workers arrive in time to difuse the demographic time-bomb

-+   Uneven progress
+*   Arrival of Smart machines
-    -   To get to AI we'll pass through 'person who can't do maths'
+    -   To get to AI we'll pass through:
+        +    spider, mouse, dog
+        +    Homer Simpson, Bart Simpson, Lisa Simpson
+        +    Einstein, etc
     -   Not clear that twice the capacity => twice the smarts

+*

 ---
-How about Real AI?
+How about Strong AI?

 *   Bound to be speculative
 *   Don't even know the right questions to ask